mszpro/FileBasedCalendar/README.md

 You can [click here](https://github.com/mszpro/FileBasedCalendar/archive/refs/tags/1.0.0.zip) to download the latest release.

+To run the program, unzip the file, and open the "calendarjs.html"

 ## Why use this?

 - When you do not want to use online calendar systems